taniaortiz0/taniaortiz0/README.md

 and it's ever-evolving landscape.
 I am intrigued on how the defensive and offensive sides comes to play in this field.
-My core focus is the path of purple teaming.
+Below, I have done projects for both roles as my core focus is purple teaming.